bencodezen/bencodezen/content/blog/living-by-design.md

 > Reflect on a decision in your life that has some significance to you and think about whether you made it by design or by default.

 If you made it by default, that's okay!
-The purpose of this challenge is to awaken the instinct for whether you are living life by according to your own values and principles (i.e., by design) so you have a fighting chance next time another decision point rolls around.
+The purpose of this challenge is to awaken the instinct for whether you are living life according to your own values and principles (i.e., by design) so you have a fighting chance next time another decision point comes around.